 Dark to light gradients add depth and dimension to the layout, just as our teaching and research add depth to our pursuit of positive change.

-The non-bleed templates are designed with consistently spaced frames to de ne the image and text areas of the publication.
+Non-bleed templates are designed with consistently spaced frames.
 The size of the frames may be adjusted to accommodate different content, but the spacing between the frames and edges should remain consistent.

 Blocks of translucent color may be layered over images for pull quotes or sidebars.
-The translucent blocks allow us to use our colors, provide good readability for text and let a portion of the image show through to enhance the idea of depth on the page.
+Translucent blocks allow us to use our colors, enhance key text, and create depth on the page.

-This element may be added to color blocks to direct the reader to a section of a graphic or informally tie a conversation to an image.
+A pointer may be added to color blocks to draw interest to a graphic or informally tie a conversation to an image.
 A drop shadow may be added for depth, too.

 Vertical and horizontal lines within the layout can be used to guide the reader.
-In the bleed template versions, the vertical rule descends from the top edge and stops at the last line of text in the head/ subhead.
+In bleed templates, the vertical rule descends from the top edge and stops at the last line of text in the head or subhead.

-The templates have de ned spaces to accommodate photos.
-The Creative Services photographers shoot following our photo style and post campus images to a SmugMug account.
-For custom photography, a list of approved vendors is available to the campus community through the IMC Network.
+The templates include spaces for photos.
+University photographers shoot following our photo style and post images to a SmugMug account.
+A list of approved vendors (link) is available for custom photography.

 A library of photographic textures, captured on our Columbia campus, overlaid with bold color shows our respect for our history, but with a modern translation.
-You can use the patterns to add interest to the piece or when a representative photo is not available.
+Use the patterns to add interest to a piece or in cases where photos are not available.

 Paragraph and character style sheets are built into the templates, making it easy to quickly apply the correct style to headlines, subheads and body text.

-All of the templates are set up with a strong garnet color and black presence on the cover or rst page of the publication.
+All templates have a strong garnet and black presence on the cover or on the first page of the publication.
 When using secondary colors, textures and images, use garnet for the background logo area.

 Most templates are available in non-bleed and bleed formats.
 Non-bleed formats have a white border around the image area.
 In bleed formats, the color "bleeds" off the edges.

-There's always something happening at the University of South Carolina.
-Bold treatments of numerals and dates add to the visual interest of the piece and provide at a glance information for our audiences.
+Bold treatments of numerals and dates add to the visual interest of the piece and provide at-a-glance information for our audiences.